 speaker

 James Walter

-Yeah, I think, you know, we're obviously very focused on the Delaware basin.
+Kevin, I think, you know, we're obviously very focused on the Delaware basin.
 That's kind of our backyard.
-That's where we've spent the majority of our time and more majority managing majority of our capital.
-That's that's turned out to be a good little asset.
-You know, I think our team's done a really good job bringing kind of cost in line with the leading operators in the Midland basin.
-You know, frankly, when we acquired that asset a couple years ago, it was in a fine position, but I think our team's really taken that and made it a lot better.
-Kind of applied the PR secret sauce, if you will.
-I think, you know, it's not an area of focus for us, but I think it fits well in the portfolio today.
+That's where we've spent the majority of our time and the majority of energy and majority of our capital.
+That's turned out to be a good little asset.
+I think our team's done a really good job bringing costs in line with the leading operators in the Midland Basin.
+Frankly, when we acquired that asset a couple years ago, it was in a fine position, but I think our team's really taken that and made it a lot better, applied the PR secret sauce, if you will.
+I think it's not an area of focus for us, but I think it fits well in the portfolio today.
 It's a little bit of our capital activity.
-It provides a, you know, a nice little cash flow stream.
-And, you know, I think over the longer, longer term, you know, if there's something to do to optimize the position that included that, I think we'd obviously be open to it.
-I think we like having in the portfolio.
-I think it's got really good gas price optionality, obviously kind of Permian gas prices have anything to be that excited about.
-But that that business has a real amount of leverage to kind of in basin gas pricing that I think that kind of makes it more attractive to hold and probably requires a different environment to do something with.
-But to tell you the truth, our team has done such good work.
+It provides a nice little cash flow stream and You know, I think over the longer, longer term, you know, if there's something to do to optimize the position that included that, I think we'd obviously be open to it.
+But I think we like having it in the portfolio.
+I think it's got really good gas price optionality, obviously kind of Permian gas prices haven't been anything to be that excited about.
+But that business has a real amount of leverage to kind of end basin gas pricing that I think both kind of makes it more attractive to hold and probably requires a different environment to do something with.
+But To tell you the truth, our team has done such good work.
 I think we're pretty happy with it sitting where it is.
-And if there is a way to do something to make it or make our business better, obviously, that's what we do every day.
-We'd be open to it.
-But, you know, happy with it in the portfolio as a chance today.
+And if there's a way to do something to make it or make our business better, obviously that's what we do every day.
+We'd be open to it, but, you know, happy with it in the portfolio as it stands today.

+speaker